cezi/julianowe-eu/_works/pocketbudget.md

 # Two approaches, one goal
 description5:
   title: Two approaches, one goal
-  text1: "<p>In the conducted eight interviews, we identified two main personas.</br></br>
+  text1: "<p>In the conducted eight interviews, we identified <b>two main personas</b>.</br></br>
 01. The first persona has a <b>stable financial situation</b> and is interested in <b>optimizing their budget management.</b></br></br>
-02. The second persona is a young person who has <b>recently started earning money and has little financial awareness or discipline</b>.
+02. The second persona is a young person who has <b>recently started earning money</br> and has little financial awareness or discipline</b>.
 However, they are willing to save money regularly.
 </p>"
   text2: ""